han-nguyen97/8weeksqlchallenge/Case Study 1 - Danny's Diner /README.md

 ```
 ![image](https://github.com/han-nguyen97/8weeksqlchallenge/assets/83593831/aa324c05-99dc-4213-8e5e-57f68ba90881)

-FROM Clause: This part combines two tables menu and product based on the common identifier product_id
+- FROM Clause: This part combines two tables menu and product based on the common identifier product_id.<br>
-GROUP BY Clause: To calculate the number of purchasing time, the data was grouped by product_name
+- GROUP BY Clause: To calculate the number of purchasing time, the data was grouped by product_name.<br>
-SELECT statement: The COUNT function was used to calculate the number of times each product was purchased and product_name was also selected from the table
+- SELECT statement: The COUNT function was used to calculate the number of times each product was purchased and product_name was also selected from the table.<br>
-ORDER BY Clause: This orders the result set by Purchased_Time in descending order
+- ORDER BY Clause: This orders the result set by Purchased_Time in descending order.<br>
-OFFSET-FETCH Clause: This part limits the number of rows returned by the query, ensuring that only the the top product was retrieved
+- OFFSET-FETCH Clause: This part limits the number of rows returned by the query, ensuring that only the the top product was retrieved

 **5. Which item was the most popular for each customer?**
 ```sql